c4arl0s/7RewritingHistory/README.md

 6a442fc Create index page for the message
 ```

-Note that the green-page branch already contains all the history of **new-pages**, which is why we merged the former instead of the latter.
+Note that the green-page branch already contains all the history of new-pages, which is why we merged the former instead of the latter.
 It this was not the case, Git would complain when we try to run the following command:

 ```console
 $ git branch -d new-pages